EugenieF/42_libft/README.md

 # LIBFT

-*This project is about coding a C library*
+*This project is about coding a C library.*